List of Sun Belt Conference champions: Vic Bubas Cup

 The Vic Bubas Cup (formerly the Sun Belt Cup) is the Sun Belt's all-sports championship trophy, named after the Sun Belt's first commissioner Vic Bubas.
-South Alabama has won the most Bubas Cups with 15.
+The reigning champion is Texas State, who won their fourth Bubas Cup in the 2024–25 season.
+South Alabama has won the most Bubas Cups with 16.

 Scoring

+As of 2023–24, the scoring system is as follows: